kubernetes-sigs/kubebuilder/docs/book/getting_started/hello_world.md

 {% method %}
 ## FirstMate Controller {#hello-world-controller}

-FirstMateController is a Controller Reconcile implementation.
-Reconcilen takes an object Namespace and Name as an argument and makes the state of the cluster match what is specified in the object at the time Reconcile is called.
+FirstMateController is a Reconciler implementation.
+Reconcile takes an object Namespace and Name as an argument and makes the state of the cluster match what is specified in the object at the time Reconcile is called.